 The world of business changes daily; you have 10 months to catch up.
-Beginning in July and running through early May, our Master of Management Studies: Foundations of Business (MMS: FOB) program is organized into five, six-week terms.
-You will take three courses in each term.
+Beginning in July and running through early May, our Master of Management Studies: Foundations of Business (MMS: FOB) program is organized into 5 terms that are each 6 weeks long.
+You will take 3 courses in each term.
 We give you all the time you need to firmly grasp the information.

 - Introduction to Financial Accounting

 This is NOT your undergraduate accounting course.
 Even if you have a firm grasp of the core concepts, the cases you'll study illustrate how the real business world doesn't follow what you think you know from a textbook.

 Financial accounting develops your ability to read, understand, and use corporate financial reports.
 Discover the basics of bookkeeping, accounting terminology, and fundamental accounting concepts, including the definitions of financial statement elements.
 Explore the accounting treatments of key transactions (e.g., making sales on credit to customers, collecting cash from those customers, raising capital).
 Understand how financial reports portray the effects of underlying economic events and use this portrayal to draw inferences about future profitability.
 Learn the financial reporting process, because understanding the environment in which financial reporting takes place facilitates the evaluation of information provided by firms in published financial statements.